 - 4-5 weeks: Emergency Medicine – NewYork-Presbyterian Hospital

 Each PGY-I resident spends the other six months of the year working on clinical services in psychiatry.
-A majority of clinical rotations in the PGY-I year occur at Weill Cornell’s Westchester Division, the second-oldest free-standing psychiatric hospital in the country.
-Situated on 200 acres in bucolic Westchester county, the Westchester Division houses over 250 inpatient psychiatric beds.
-Our PGY-I residents rotate through Westchester Division services including Geriatric Psychiatry, Inpatient Psychotic Disorders, and are supervised by nationally- and internationally-renowned faculty.
-PGY-I residents have a selective rotation for which they may choose among Inpatient Child Psychiatry, Inpatient Adolescent Psychiatry and Inpatient Eating Disorders.
-During the inpatient geriatric psychiatry rotation, residents receive hands-on training in the administration of ECT.
-Finally, each PGY-I resident rotates through the Psychiatric Emergency Department at the Manhattan campus.
-PGY-I on-call responsibilities cover the inpatient services at NewYork-Presbyterian Hospital or at the Westchester Division.
+Several of the clinical rotations in the PGY-I year occur at Weill Cornell’s Westchester Division, the second-oldest free-standing psychiatric hospital in the country.
+Situated on 200 acres in bucolic Westchester county, the NewYork-Presbyterian Westchester Behavioral Health Center houses over 250 inpatient psychiatric beds.
+Our PGY-I residents rotate through various services including Geriatric Psychiatry, Inpatient Psychotic Disorders, and Adolescent Psychiatry, which includes additional training in Autism at our Center for Autism and the Developing Brain.

-- 4-5 weeks: Geriatric Psychiatry Inpatient Service/ECT – NYP/Westchester Division
+- 4-5 weeks: Geriatric Psychiatry Inpatient Service/ECT – NYP Westchester Behavioral Health Center

-- 4-5 weeks: Acute Schizophrenia Unit – NYP/Westchester Division
+- 4 weeks: Acute Schizophrenia Unit – NYP Westchester Behavioral Health Center

 Didactics and Supervision